-Scotiabank is a leading bank in the Americas that provides a broad range of financial products and services.
+Scotiabank is a financial institution that provides a broad range of advice, products and services.

 With support from Scotiabank, WWF-Canada is working to uncover the power of "blue carbon," which is carbon absorbed and stored in the plants, algae and sediments of coastal ecosystems.
 WWF-Canada is leading research and on-the-ground implementation of blue carbon restoration projects across Canada, with the goal of developing and implementing an action plan that will drive significant carbon emissions reductions, regenerate ecosystems, and create examples that can be replicated globally.